ralphv/aprs-wtsapp/README.md

 * Conversation mode

-Once an initial message establish a destination by the use of @, subsequent messages don't need the destination anymore.
+Once an initial message establishes a destination by the use of `@` Subsequent messages to the *same destination* don't need the destination anymore.

+__Example__: Sending a message "this is a follow up message" to the destination used before.
+The session time is 1 hour, after that conversation mode will not work, and you will need to use the `@` sign again to establish a destination.
+__Note__: If you are sending messages to *multiple recipients* at the same time, you should always use the `@` sign.

 ```
     To: WTSAPP
-    Message: this is a follow up message, will send to the destination used.
+    Message: this is a follow up message
 ```
+###The format of the numbers:

+Phone numbers must be numeric.
+They can contain dashes `-` and they can start with international format using the `+` sign, otherwise it will be considered a USA based number.
+Numbers not correctly formatted will cause an error.

+###The format of the aliases:

+Aliases can be any single word format.
+However, if it looks exactly like a phone number it will be considered invalid.
+Aliases not correctly formatted will cause an error.

 ## Limitations

 * Rate limiter per call sign -> 50 messages / 10 minutes